deeptruth/learnings/Dev Ops/Other Deployments/Node Server.md

     Step 5 Restart
         - and do the Step 1 start mongodb again.
 ```
-    - Install NodeJS and NPM
+    - Install the NodeJS and NPM.

 ## REFERENCES :link: ##
 - For ``#1`` Reference: